zhiming99/rpc-frmwrk/fuse/README.md

 ### The Introduction to FUSE Integration and the `rpcfs` filesystem
 This module enables `rpc-frmwrk` to operate via a set of files as known as the FUSE, the userspace filesystem, which makes `rpc-frmwrk` unique among all the RPC systems on the planet.
 And it has the following major features:
-  * You can generate the RPC filesystem for both server/client side by the `ridl` file fully automatically.
+  * You can generate the RPC filesystem for both server/client side with an `ridl` file fully automatically.
   * All the requests/responses/events are sent and received by reading/writing specific files.
   * The difference of synch/async programming depends only on how you polling the respective file descriptiors.
   * The request/response/events are in JSON format, and programming language neutral.